astropy/astropy/docs/units/quantity.rst

     >>> float(3. * u.m)
     Traceback (most recent call last):
       ...
-    TypeError: Only dimensionless scalar quantities can be converted to Python scalars
+    TypeError: only dimensionless scalar quantities can be converted to Python scalars

 Instead, only dimensionless values can be converted to plain Python scalars: